-- Perform inspections twice during the first year and annually for leaf litter/other debris that might have accumulated within the rain garden.
-If leaf litter or other debris is impeding the functionality of the rain garden, it shall be removed immediately. - Inlet pipes and the inlet swale shall be examined at least once a year and verify that no blockage has occurred.
+- Perform inspections twice during the first year and annually for leaf litter/other debris that might have accumulated within the bioswale.
+If leaf litter or other debris is impeding the functionality of the bioswale, it shall be removed immediately. - Inlet swale shall be examined at least once a year and verify that no blockage has occurred.